SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ## Installing Snowflurry for local development

 When developing Snowflurry, you must ensure that you are using a local copy of Snowflurry, not the latest released version.
 The easiest way to achieve that is to set the project to the local directory.

 If you are starting a new instance of Julia, then you can activate the Snowflurry project with

 ```bash
 julia --project=.
 ```

-Or, if you are inside a script or REPL, you can use
+or, if you are inside a script or REPL, you can use

 ```julia
 using Pkg
 Pkg.activate(".")
 ```

 If the current directory is not the Snowflurry project, replace `.` with the Snowflurry project path.

 ## Running tests